clewisdavis/The-Joy-of-React/course-notes.md

 const [flowerBouquet, setFlowerBouquet] = React.useState();
 ```

-- `user` The first desctuctured variable si the name of the thing we are tracking.
+- `user` The first destructured variable si the name of the thing we are tracking.
 - `setUser` The second variable prefixes that name with the `set`, specifying it's a function that can be called to change the thing.
 This is sometimes referred to as a "setter function", since it sets the new value of teh state variable.

 - ℹ️ Importing the hook?